in

 Cons: retains heat and cold, not easy to move, expensive

-Aluminum patio furniture although not as durable as steel, is still a strong and robust material for outdoor use.
+Aluminum patio furniture although not as durable as steel, is still a robust material for outdoor use.

 An advantage of aluminum over steel and other materials is its malleability making it easier to work with.
 To add protection on its surface, add a polyester powder coating.

-Aluminum accepts most paint and other wet application making it possible to have intricate and complex aluminum patio furniture styles
+Aluminum accepts most paint and other wet applications making it possible to have intricate and complex patio furniture styles.

 Pros: Lightweight, affordable, low maintenance, easy to work with.

-Cons: Can be stolen easily, hollow or thin aluminum frames can buckle or fold from heavy weights.
+Cons: Can be stolen easily, hollow or thin frames can buckle or fold from heavy weights.

-Black steel outdoor patio furniture rockers with table See this set of black steel patio furniture at Amazon. [sponsored link]
+Black steel outdoor patio furniture rockers with table See this set of black metal chairs at Amazon. [sponsored link]

 Possible Added Costs